Darwish-md/State-Exam-2023/Topic-03.md

 ### 3. Heuristic Methods:
 Heuristic methods involve using rules of thumb, intuition, or educated guesses to guide the problem-solving process.
 These methods aim to find reasonably good solutions in a more efficient manner, although they may not guarantee the optimal solution.

+### Note: 2 examples for rule of thumb:
+- 10% Rule: In personal finance, a rule of thumb might suggest saving at least 10% of your income for long-term savings or retirement.
+- Half Your Age Plus Seven: This rule of thumb is sometimes used to determine socially acceptable age differences in romantic relationships.
+It suggests that the youngest person you can date should be half your age plus seven.
 ### 4. Divide and Conquer:
 This method involves breaking a complex problem into smaller, more manageable sub-problems.
 Each sub-problem is solved independently, and their solutions are combined to obtain the solution to the original problem.
 This approach simplifies the problem-solving process and facilitates problem decomposition.